coder/coder/dogfood/README.md

 Coder dogfoods on a beefy, single Teraswitch machine.

 - We decided to use a bare metal provider for best-in-class cost-to-performance.
-- We decided to use a single machine for to leverage vertical scaling for fast parallelized builds and tests.
+- We decided to use a single machine (vertical scaling) for fast parallelized builds and tests.

 ## Provisioner Configuration